pablomrtinn/pablomrtinn/README.md

 My journey into technology was sparked by a childhood fascination with how video games worked, but that curiosity quickly evolved into a deep passion for Software Engineering and system architecture.

-While I still enjoy game development as a creative outlet—using Unity and C# to build interactive environments—my primary focus is on building robust and efficient software.
+While I still enjoy game development as a creative outlet—using Unity and C# to build interactive environments (**[Unity repository](https://github.com/pablomrtinn/prototipos-unity)**)—my primary focus is on building robust and efficient software.
 I have a solid foundation in low-level programming with Java, C, and C++, and I have worked on graphical projects using OpenGL.

 Currently, I'm expanding my expertise in Python and frontend technologies (HTML, CSS, and JavaScript).
 My goal is to become a versatile Full-stack developer, bridging the gap between high-performance logic and modern user experiences.